-So you've binged watched all that you had on your Netflix list while you were "working from home" during this week's snow storm.
+So you've binged watched all that you had on your Netflix list while you've been working from home.
 Maybe you even finally got around to finishing The Crown and you’re on the hunt for something else to fill your time.
 But it still needs to be as aesthetically pleasing as Buckingham Palace and Balmoral.
 That's not asking too much, is it?

 The Crown's sweeping room shots, ornate ceilings, galleries practically toppling inwards with gilt-framed portraits are undoubtedly spectacular, it's easy to lose the run of yourself in the detail of the show's surroundings and then have to rewind to figure our what everyone was saying while you had ogled the high ceilings and plush furniture.

 So, where do you turn?
 There’s always Downton Abbey or Mad Men if you’re still on the TV show buzz, but if something more succinct is what you had in mind, there are plenty of beautiful films out there brimming with interiors ideas.